q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

   1. Aggregate and downsample your data
 1. Create data visualizations

+## Key concepts in InfluxDB

+1. InfluxDB URL
+2. resources
+3. formats
+  - line protocol
+  - CSV
+  - JSON

+### InfluxDB URL

+### Resources in InfluxDB

+**Resources** are InfluxDB objects that store data (.e.g. buckets) or configuration in InfluxDB.
+In this guide, you'll encounter the most commonly used InfluxDB resources:
+- Organization
+- User
+- Authorization
+- Buckets

+### Organization

+An **organization** in InfluxDB is a logical workspace for a group of users.
+Members, buckets, tasks, and dashboards (along with a number of other resources), belong to an organization.

+### User

+Users in InfluxDB are granted permission to access the database.
+Users are members of an **organization** and use **API tokens** to access resources.

+### Bucket

+Buckets in InfluxDB are named locations where time series data is stored.
+All buckets have a **retention policy***, a duration of time that each data point persists.
+All buckets belong to an **organization**.

+### Authorization

+An authorization in InfluxDB consists of an **API token** and a set of **permissions** that define the token's access to InfluxDB **resources**.
+InfluxDB uses API tokens to authenticate API requests.

 ## Authorization and authentication in InfluxDB

+- Create an API token
+- Use an API token

 To write to InfluxDB, your application or device must authenticate and have the required permissions.
-An InfluxDB **authorization** consists of an API token and a set of permissions to InfluxDB **resources**.
-Permissions allow the API token bearer, i.e. your application, to read and write resources in your **organization**.
+An InfluxDB **authorization** associates a unique **token** string with a set of **permissions** to InfluxDB **resources**.
+Permissions allow the token bearer, i.e. your application, to read and write resources in your **organization**.

 #### Example: view authorization details